 thrive: advance, do well, get ahead, get better, grow rich, prosper

-They get older and they are independent enough to make their own breakfast, but they still need to learn how to talk kindly to their siblings, they need to speak in a way they’ll get heard from parents, and learn to deal with their angst about, well, everything an adolescent gets anxious about.
+Children get older and are independent enough to make their own breakfast, but they still need to learn how to talk kindly to their siblings, they need to speak in a way they’ll get heard from parents, and learn to deal with their angst about, well, everything an adolescent gets anxious about.

 Different ages, different struggles.